taolson/Admiran/doc/Language.md

 ### Program Structure

-A Miranda2 program consists of a hierarchical collection of *modules*.
+A Miranda2 program consists of a collection of *modules*.
 Modules provied a way to control namespaces and re-use software in large programs.
-The top-level module consists of a collection of *declarations*.
-Declarations define values and types used in the module, and potentially exported to other modules.
+The top level of a module consists of a collection of *declarations*.
+Declarations define values and types used in the module as well as module imports and exports.
+At the next lower level are *expressions*.
+An expression denotes a *value* and has a static *type*.
+At the bottom level is Miranda2's *lexical structure*, which defines the individual tokens that make up a Miranda2 program.

+Declarations in a module are unordered: there is no requirement that a declaration used by others must occur before its uses.

 ### Values and Types

 An expression evaluates to a *value*, and has a static *type*.
-Values and types are not mixed in Miranda2.
+Values and types are not mixed in Miranda2, For example, the declaration

+    x :: int
+    x = 42

+Defines a type specification for the definition `x`, which is `int`, and a value of `x`, which is `42`.

 The Hindley-Milner type system allows user-defined type aliases and datatypes that can use parametric polymorphism.
+For example a user-defined tree datatype which can be built from values of any type can be written as:

+    tree * ::= Leaf | Node * (tree *) (tree *)

+with the `*` being a parametric type variable which can match any type.

 ### Namespaces